Abhishek Bansiwal

 Building the international transfer framework

-Drafted and executed a full IGDTA incorporating EU SCCs (Decision 2021/914) across three modules (C2C, C2P, P2SP), an India Accession Agreement with Docking Clause, and a vendor DPA with UK IDTA — covering EU→US, EU→India, and UK→US transfer routes.
-Conducted Transfer Impact Assessments under EDPB Recommendations 01/2020 and ICO guidance, assessing US legal framework (FISA §702, EO 12333, CLOUD Act) and Indian legal framework (IT Act §69, DPDPA 2023).
+Drafted and executed a full IGDTA incorporating EU SCCs (Decision 2021/914) across applicable modules (C2C, C2P, P2SP), supporting agreements for non-EU jurisdictions, and a vendor DPA suite with UK IDTA where needed.
+Conducted Transfer Impact Assessments under EDPB Recommendations 01/2020 and ICO guidance, assessing relevant third-country legal frameworks (FISA §702, EO 12333, CLOUD Act, IT Act §69, DPDPA 2023, and similar).

 3